TrackerControl/tracker-control-android/README.md

 to analyse apps' network communications *locally on the Android device*.
 This is accomplished through a local VPN server, to enable network traffic analysis by TrackerControl.

+No root is required, other VPNs or Private DNS are not supported.
 No external VPN server is used, to keep your data safe!
 TrackerControl even protects you against *DNS cloaking*, a popular technique to hide trackers in websites and apps.

-TrackerControl will always be free and open source.
+TrackerControl will always be free and open source, being a research project.

 ## Download / Installation
 *Disclaimer: The usage of this app is at your own risk.
 No app can offer 100% protection against tracking.*

-TrackerControl can be downloaded [directly from GitHub](https://github.com/OxfordHCC/tracker-control-android/releases), including automatic checks for updates.
+TrackerControl can be downloaded [here](https://github.com/OxfordHCC/tracker-control-android/releases), directly from GitHub.

 Alternatively, the app is available on [F-Droid](https://f-droid.org/packages/net.kollnig.missioncontrol.fdroid), the most popular open-source Android app store.
 It is also available on the [IzzyOnDroid](https://apt.izzysoft.de/fdroid/index/apk/net.kollnig.missioncontrol) F-Droid Repository.